-The Global Studies Program is designed to address students' needs to prepare themselves for a world that is increasingly inter-related economically, politically and culturally.
+The Global Studies is an interdisciplinary Program designed to address students' needs to prepare themselves for a world that is increasingly inter-related economically, politically and culturally.
 Through the Global Studies Program, students are able to locate information about existing opportunities for international exposure, to design an academic program that capitalizes on those opportunities, and to meet other students and faculty who share an interest in international/cultural issues.